tsnellgrove/dark_castle3/doc/to_do.md

 - Create class, methods, and obj for throne room throne machine

 ***** NEEDED UPDATES TO PLAN *****
-= need to link switch to machine
+- need to link switch to machine
-- incorporate switch_state into trigger
+- need to embed the switch in the machine?
 - HOW DO I PASS SWITCH STATE TO CONDITIONS?